How to Report a Nursing Home

 Fact-Checked and Legally Reviewed by: Julie Rivers

-Nursing home abuse and neglect happen all too frequently and can endanger the lives of elderly residents who may be frail or have underlying health conditions.
+Nursing home abuse and neglect happen all too frequently and can endanger the lives of residents, especially those who are frail or have underlying health conditions.

 You can also report nursing home abuse by: